-To know how to get the right retinol product, we collaborated with board-certified Dr. Katrina Habaluyas Luz for a detailed buying guide.
-We also scoured the online platforms like Lazada and Shopee, and listed down the 10 best retinol products you can buy now!
+To help you choose, we worked with board-certified dermatologist Dr. Katrina Habaluyas Luz to create a practical buying guide.
+We also reviewed popular options on Lazada and Shopee and rounded up the 10 best retinol products you can buy in the Philippines!

 Quick List - Top Retinol Products